-This topic contains 2 replies, has 2 voices, and was last updated by Tim Mustoe 1 year ago.
+- This topic has 2 replies, 2 voices, and was last updated 5 years, 5 months ago by Tim Mustoe.

 Since Google updated its autoplay policy background video in Chrome will only play if the user “interacts” with it – which kind of ruins the effect.